 Pricing is a very simple and no-nonsense $8 per month, which you can extend in increments of 1, 3, 6, and 12 months.
 The rate, however, doesn't change with the longer-term plans, so you're still paying $8 a month regardless of which plan you choose.

-There is a 3 day free trial on offer to give you a taste of the service, which while nowhere near as generous as say, CyberGhost’s 30 day free trial, is nevertheless commendable.
-Unfortunately to activate this trial you must send a request by either irc or email, which left us hanging around for a bit before we could give the service a spin.
+There is a 3 day free trial on offer to give you a taste of the service, which while nowhere near as generous as say, CyberGhost’s 30-day free trial, is nevertheless commendable.
+Unfortunately to activate this trial you must send a request by either the ticket system or email, which left us hanging around for a bit before we could give the service a spin.

 Privacy and Security

 This is an area where we expected iPredator to score well, given its connection to The Pirate Bay, and by and large we were not disappointed.
-As you can see from the screenshot above, OpenVPN encryption is of the rock-solid CBC 256-bit AES variety (as used by the US government for secure communication) and uses SHA1 hash authentication, which is great.
+OpenVPN encryption is of the rock-solid CBC 256-bit AES variety (as used by the US government for secure communication) and uses SHA1 hash authentication, which is great.